fergusmclellan/al_techtest/README.md

 gunicorn al_song_lyrics:server -b 0.0.0.0:8050
 (change port as required)

+Or to run directly using the Dash/Flask web server
+1) comment out the line "server = app.server" in al_song_lyrics.py
+2) Run: python al_song_lyrics.py

+(Gunicorn can take slightly longer to startup.)

-# Running copy of the application
+# A running copy of the application is available
 A working copy of the application is currently running on Heroku: https://al-song-lyrics.herokuapp.com/
 Please note, Heroku is free, and the application can be slightly sluggish, so please bear with it.

 # Usage
+1) Open your web browser, and point it at the IP address/name of your web server and the port specified
-1) Simply enter the artist or artists into the text box and click on the Submit button.
+2) Simply enter the artist or artists into the text box and click on the Submit button.
-2) If entering more than one artist in the text box, separate artist names using a comma.
+3) If entering more than one artist in the text box, separate artist names using a comma.
-3) If multiple artists are entered, the dashboard will take longer to retrieve artist and lyric information.
+4) If multiple artists are entered, the dashboard will take longer to retrieve artist and lyric information.

 Output:
 1) Mean number of lyrics per artist, variance and standard deviation are displayed in the first table.